TeskaLabs/CatVision-Docs/README.md

 ![](/assets/catvision-logo-03.png)

-CatVision.io is a product that provides an easy and secure remote access to a screen of your mobile application aka the screen share and/or a remote control of the mobile application.
+CatVision.io is a product that provides an easy and secure remote access to a screen of your mobile application aka the screen share and/or a remote control of the mobile application, phones, tablets and mPOS systems.

 Users of a mobile application equipped by CatVision.io can get a real-time online support without being asked what is currently on their screen.
 An application can be used remotely without a person to be physically present at the hardware that the application runs on.
 For example, this can be very useful in use with room control tablets or Android IoT devices.